 He was afraid that Heathcliff would be left unattended after death, so I naturally went on to think about the position of this poor child.
 I sang and started crying.
 But after a while, I suddenly thought that it was more meaningful to make up for his grievances than to cry over these things.

 4. Jane Eyre

 Of course, these enjoyments are not for me.
-My share of pleasure is to watch Eliza and In Georgiana's costumes, watch them go downstairs to the living room in tulle tops, red belts, and elaborate curly hair.
+My share of the pleasure is to watch Eliza and In Georgiana's costumes, watch then go downstairs to the living room in tulle tops, red belts, and elaborate curly hair.